GabrielPonte/nsub/README.md

 # nsub

-Authors of the code:  Gabriel Ponte, Marcia Fampa, Jon Lee and Luze Xu.
-Description of the function can be found in: https://arxiv.org/abs/2001.03732
+Author of the code:  Gabriel Ponte.
+Collaborative work with:  Marcia Fampa, Jon Lee and Luze Xu.
+Related work can be found in: https://arxiv.org/abs/2001.03732

 nsub    nonsingular submatrix